ssciwr/sustainable_development_course/README.md

 1. GitHub actions basics
 1. Run your tests and linter automatically through GitHub actions
 1. Build and publish your documentation through GitHub actions
-1. Publish your python module as a package
 1. Considerations when publishing your research and your software
+1. Optional: Publish your python module as a package

-We will set up GitHub actions and you will learn how to publish Python modules.
+We will set up GitHub actions and you will learn how to publish your software.

 ## Software requirements
-You will need python3, git, and numpy/seaborn/pandas/jupyter for the course.
+You will need Python3, git, and numpy/seaborn/pandas/jupyter for the course.